thpeng/chattender-fahrplan-mcp/readme.md

 - **Apertus models** may fail to parse or render complex JSON structures correctly due to missing tool support.
 - **Journey-service integration** currently does not handle all edge cases.
 Lacks situations, doesn't communicate clearly if a train is delayed.
+- **ChatGPT** is not supported because the MCP capability is not available in europe
+- **Gemini** is not supported because the MCP capability is only available with the cli / sdk.

 ---